davidtchiu/davidtchiu.github.io/teaching/cs240/lab.js4.async/index.md

     })
   ```

 - Try it out now.
 You may want to increase the probability of a failure from 20% to something higher temporarily just to test things out.
-I mean, the Promise consuming code above should work, but _yikes that's hard to follow!!!_ And worse, the the degree of nesting is hard-coded by the number of attempts I want to try, which doesn't seem like a very general solution.
+I mean, the Promise consuming code above should work, but _yikes that's hard to follow!!!_ But what's worse is that the degree of nesting is hard-coded by the number of attempts I want to try, which doesn't seem like a very general solution.

 #### Part 3: `async` and `await`